Lanreotide (Somatuline® Depot)

 How to Take Lanreotide

-Lanreotide is a long-acting formula, which allows the medication to be slowly released into the body over a 4-week period.
+Lanreotide is a long-acting formula, which allows the medication to slowly release into your body over a 4-week period.
 The patient typically receives one injection a month at their doctor's office, with the medication lasting all month in the body.
 This injection is given into the buttocks.

 This medication can interact with other medications, including cyclosporine, insulin, bromocriptine, and beta-blocker medications used to lower your heart rate.
 Be sure to tell your healthcare provider about all medications and supplements you take.